itstanmaykumar/ankon-server-side/README.md

 ### `Sign In`

-You can sign in with google account.
+You can sign in with google account and email, password.

 ### `Sign Up`

-You can sign up with google account.
+You can sign up with google account and email, password.

-### `About`
+### `Gallery`

-You can see see the information about pintrip here.
+You wiill see all the available product here.

-### `Book Trips`
+### `Review`

-You can book trips as your likings.
+You can give feedbacks and it will show in the homepage.

-### `Admin`
+### `Dashboard`

-Here you can control all the bookings of all users and you also can add new trip packages here.
+You can see my orders, pay, review options in dashboard if you are a general user.
+You will can manage orders and update their status, manage products and delete them, add a new product, and you can also make another admin by one's email address.

 ## Programming Features Of This Project

-### `Firbase Authorization`
+### `Firbase Authorization & Authentication`

-This project has the feature of firebase authorization.
+This project has the feature of firebase authorization & authentication.

 ### `Database`